anovv/svoe/README.md

 ## *Contributions*

-SVOE is built with an open-source first idea and we would love to get feedback and contributions from the community!
+SVOE is an open-source first project and we would love to get feedback and contributions from the community!
-The project is in a very early stage and is till a work in progress, so any help would be greatly appriciated!
+The project is in a very early stage and is still a work in progress, so any help would be greatly appreciated!
 Please feel free to open GitHub issues with questions/bugs or PRs with contributions!